 - “I’m tipping a glass to you for helping me land a job!
 Greg, I finally connected with a senior manager.
 He conducted an online interview, which went well enough for him to offer me a position in management.
 It’s a work-at-home position with full benefits at the top of their hourly pay scale.
 This company is a major supplier of breathing assistance technology for COPD, and CPAP machines for sleep apnea.
 With this viral pandemic, I’ll find out soon how set they are to be front-line providers.
 Anyhow, thank you for the lead and for sticking with me.”

 - Then Julie was pleased to hear her strategy worked for M.: He received the written offer, and they sweetened the salary by $10k!

 - And H. shared a private equity firm’s offer letter with Anne.
 He will be COO and CFO, with a base of $250k and a generous equity stake in the startup!

 - Vivek is helping P. negotiate his offer of employment with a global leadership program for the position of Director, Global Network Programs.

 - A. updated Tomasz on her search activities:

-- First, George noted that M. has a phone interview with Salesforce next week.
+- First, George noted that M. has a phone interview with a business application technology company next week.
 This is in San Francisco, once again confirming that the hiring process continues despite of SF being shut down.

 - Second, M. was directly introduced to an investment firm by Waffles.
 He will interview for Private Equity based opportunities.

-- Third, Anne can barely keep track of them all: M. had an interview on Monday for Senior Clinical Research Manager at a pharma company and is scheduled for two more interviews at pharma firms.
-She’s been burning up the zoom with him to get ready for these.
+- Third, Anne can barely keep track of them all.
+First, M. had an interview on Monday for Senior Clinical Research Manager at a pharma company and is scheduled for two more interviews at pharma firms.
+Also, She’s been burning up the zoom with him to get ready for these.
 This makes six interviews so far!